assim-fayas/Nalanda-library-management/README.md

 ## Overview

 The **Nalanda Library Management System** is a backend project designed to manage a library's operations, such as user management, book management, borrowing system, and generating reports.
-This system offers both RESTful and GraphQL APIs to perform the necessary operations.
+This system offers RESTful APIs to perform the necessary operations.

 The system is built using **Node.js, Express,** and **MongoDB**, and includes JWT-based authentication and role-based access control.
 The project also utilizes the MongoDB aggregation framework to generate reports.